Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 The first lines of this verse focus upon God’s joyful light, friendly and inviting, through which Christ may refresh us all.
 It is probably this image which suggested to Bach the adding of an additional melodic line played by the flute doubling violin.
 It is rhythmically quite complex, starting modestly enough but quickly evolving into a series of suspensions and semi-quaver groups.
 It has an indefinably ethereal quality about it.

-Perhaps its implied message is that nothing coming directly from God is simple or even fathomable by Man.
-We simply need to note, enjoy, praise and ultimately believe it.
+Perhaps its implied message is that nothing coming directly from God is simple or fully fathomable by Man.
+We simply need to note, enjoy, praise and ultimately believe.